gitter-badger/miu-1/miuki/notes/memory_rep.rst

 Different tag options:
 * Ordinary tag for a sum type
 * Polymorphic variant tag
-  + Object size: metadata (including header)
+  + Block size: metadata (including header)
   + Next word is unique ID for variant name (probably a hash result).
   + Fields are stored in the body (no additional indirection unlike OCaml).
-* Fatpointer to array
+* Fatpointer to block
-  + Object size: 2 words (including header)
+  + Block size: 2 words (including header)
-  + Next word is pointer to array
+  + Next word is pointer to block
-  + metadata is interpreted as array size
+  + metadata is interpreted as offset in block
 * NPF NPA (a.k.a. bytearray-like)
-  + Object size: metadata (including header?)
+  + Block size: metadata (including header)
 * PF NPF NPA
   + Metadata interpreted as pair of sizes for PF and NPF + NPA respectively (how many bits each?)
-* PF PA NPF (or PF PA):
+* NPF PF PA
-  + Metadata interpreted as pair of sizes for PF + PA and NPF respectively (how many bits each?)
+  + Metadata interpreted as pair of sizes for NPF and PF + PA respectively (how many bits each?)

 Closures
 ========

-For small values, we should probably copy them into the object itself, and for large values, capture them by reference.
+For small values, we should probably copy them into the block itself, and for large values, capture them by reference.

 Q: What about partial application?